mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 All Go code resides in some package.

+Each source file must begin with a package clause that is the keyword "package" followed by a package name.
-The package name must match the name of the directory that holds the file, unless the package name is "main".
+The package name must match the name of the directory that holds the file, unless the package name is `main`.
-It defines a namespace for the names it defines.
+This defines a namespace for the names it defines.
 For example, if a directory named `astronomy` contains the file `planets.go`, the first non-comment line in the file should be `package astronomy`.